USEPA/flowsa/flowsa/methods/flowbysectormethods/README.md

   NAICS crosswalk
 - multiplication: Multiply the values in the primary source with values sharing the same sectors in the attribution source
+- division: Divide valus in primary data source with values sharing the same sectors in the attribution source
 - proportional: Activities are proportionally attributed to sectors using specified attribution data source
 - equal: Equally attribute parent values to child values until reach target